-Crews are reconstructing Tampa, Venice and Miami avenues between U.S. 41 Business and Harbor Drive during the Downtown Venice Beautification Project.
-The paving of eastbound W. Venice Avenue has been completed and the roadway opened from Harbor Drive to U.S. 41 Business on Nov.
-17.
+Crews are reconstructing Tampa, Venice and Miami avenues between U.S. 41 Business and Harbor Drive as a part of the Downtown Venice Beautification Project.
+The paving of W. Venice Avenue and Miami Avenue has been completed and these roadways have reopened to traffic from Harbor Drive to U.S. 41 Business.

 Downtown shops and restaurants will remain open during the work and access will be maintained.
 Motorists are urged to use caution while traveling through the downtown area and be mindful of the work crews and equipment.
 Estimated project completion is spring 2019.